wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-3-21 - Print time it took to run in last message, flushes stdout and stderr with each line rather than when OS buffer is full.
+Tests.
 * 2014-3-20 - Shared path trimming is opt-in with -t

 TODO
 ----

+* Need a move command for reorganizing

 * Need a clean command to delete an exact tag an any children of it, also cleaning up the git repository, so that a tag can be reused.